larsks/wordmaker/README.md

 sacry
 ```

 On my system, `/usr/share/dict/words` has around 500,000 words.
-Running this program takes about 15 minutes to complete and produces just over 20,000 results.
-The runtime will depend on the speed and number of processors available on your system.
+Running this program takes just a few seconds to complete and produces just over 25,000 results.

 ## Getting started